Trade and store crypto

 There appears to be no tax on trading or gifting crypto.
 Situations may differ between jurisdictions across the country.

-Crypto trading & crypto law in Nigeria
+Bitcoin trading and crypto law in Nigeria

 Way back, in an effort to regulate the runaway interest in crypto, the central bank tried to restrict banks from facilitating crypto, but this attempt went largely ignored.
 Although bitcoin and other crypto coins are not considered legal tender or fiat currencies, as issued by banks, there is a growing level of acceptance generally.
 Lately, the central bank has again tried to curb the crypto craze and the result was many frozen bank accounts and customers bypassing banks by using online trading systems.
 On the whole, the government wants to capture crypto potential and is looking for a more cohesive strategy or rules and regulations.

-Crypto tax in Nigeria
+Bitcoin tax in Nigeria

 Nigeria has a less-onerous tax regime than many countries and the rates of taxation are not high.
 There appears to be no taxation of crypto gains within the standard income tax requirements.
 As yet, the vast volume of crypto activity in Nigeria is centered around peer-to-peer transactions – a form of surrogate banking rather than profiting from gains.
 Taxation and regulation in Nigeria are awaiting a clearer strategy.